 Humanity is at a tipping point.
 It is clear that human effort is required to face the climate and conservation crisis.
 Premiering on June 5th is the Stan Original Documentary Revealed Reefshot which follows the incredible work of Andy Ridley, CEO and Founder of Citizens of the Great Barrier Reef, and his passionate team as well as the other key stakeholders in the fight to save our reef.

-This brilliant documentary outlines a people-powered conservation model which empowers everyday citizens around the world to take meaningful action and to be part of the solution.
+This brilliant documentary outlines a people-powered conservation model that empowers everyday citizens around the world to take meaningful action and to be part of the solution.

-This joint effort has significantly helped document reef images and once collated – using the AI team at Dell Computers – the data is then used to enable scientists to extract meaningful information from it such as which reefs need more support.
+This joint effort has significantly helped document reef images and once collated – using the AI team at Dell Computers, the data is then used to enable scientists to extract meaningful information, such as which reef systems need more support.

-The documentary in particular highlights Crown of Thorn starfish which impacts around 40 percent of the coral loss of the reef, because of these shots from the Reef Census movement, outbreaks of these starfish can be much more effectively managed.
+The documentary in particular highlights Crown of Thorn starfish, which impacts around 40 percent of the coral loss of the reef, because of these shots from the Reef Census movement, outbreaks of these invasive starfish can be much more effectively managed.

-Google partnered up with CSIRO and the Kaggle data science community to also develop AI technology to help scientists such as the ones studying the Great Barrier Reef to analyse underwater images.
-A machine learning model was trained to identify Crown of Thorn Starfish and create a map with GPS location of all the different starfish, so divers could go out and quickly suppress the outbreaks.
-A test was run with a human with a Go Pro, the human detected one Crown of Thorn Starfish and the object detection modelled picked up 20.
+Google partnered up with CSIRO and the Kaggle data science community to also develop AI technology to assist scientists such as the ones studying the Great Barrier Reef to analyse underwater images.
+A machine learning model was trained to identify Crown of Thorn Starfish and create a map with GPS location to target all the different starfish, so divers could go out and quickly suppress the outbreaks.
+A test was conducted with a human with a Go Pro, the human detected one Crown of Thorn Starfish and the object detection modelled picked up 20.
 This AI technology is far less time consuming and helps with the efficiency of reef conservation.

 Google said in a statement about the tech used for the Great Barrier Reef.

-Whilst human effort is essential for conservation, we can still be educated and empowered to play our part for the environment.
+Whilst human effort is essential for environmental conservation and we can still be educated and empowered to play our part for the environment.
 AI could continue to be a game changer in the speed and effectiveness of which it is done.

 Watch this video below about how you can help the charity, Citizens of the Great Barrier Reef